Home

 a) Course withdrawal is done in the tenth week of the semester concerned.

-d) The course instructor is informed of the withdrawal online.
+b) The course instructor is informed of the withdrawal.

-f) Students may withdraw from up to six courses at most during their period of study.
+d) Students may withdraw from up to six courses during their period of study.

-h) Students may not withdraw from the courses which they are repeating, which they have withdrawn before, which are in NI status, or which are non-credit.
+f) Students may not withdraw from courses they are repeating, courses from which they have previously withdrawn, courses taken with NI status, or non-credit courses.

 Examinations, Assessment and Graduation